isomerpages/pa-zhenghua/index.md

   - infopic:
       title: Crochet Art Installations
       subtitle: Art Exhibition
-      description: These yarnbombing artpieces are created by local crochet artists, with contributions
+      description: "These yarnbombing art pieces are created by local crochet artists, with contributions from the community. "
       button: Learn More
       alt: Image alt text
       url: /art-installation